18 Sep 2020

-It’s true that you can get a lot more bang for your buck outside the capital – but whether you fancy a life of commuting or not is something you’ll have to decide on your own.
+It’s true that you can get a lot more bang for your buck outside the capital.
 Whatever you decide, we’re here to help you in any way we can.

 Some of the links above bring you to external websites.
 Your use of an external website is subject to the terms of that site.
 The content of this blog is expressed in broad terms and is limited to general information purposes only.
 Readers should always seek professional advice to address issues arising in specific contexts and not seek to rely on the information in this blog which does not constitute any form of advice or recommendation by EBS d.a.c.

 EBS d.a.c. neither accepts nor assumes any responsibility in relation to the contents of this blog and excludes all warranties, undertakings and representations (either express or implied) to the fullest extent permitted under applicable law.